Erfinden/.github/profile/README.md

 ## Who are we?
 ### We are the [MGF](https://mgf.de/)
-A school loacted in Germany, Bavaria
+A school located in Germany, Bavaria